Bride for Rent: Plot

-Rocco Espiritu (Xian Lim) and Rocky Dela Cruz (Kim Chiu) have one thing in common: they are both in need of money, fast.
+Rocco Espiritu and Rocky Dela Cruz have one thing in common: they are both in need of money, fast.

 On the eve of his 25th birthday, the day he's set to receive money from his grandmother, Lala's trust fund, Rocco parties, gets drunk, and loses all his money on a poker match.
 Now he has to produce the amount, otherwise he will lose the client he needs to defeat his father's TV commercial production company.
 Meanwhile, Rocky also needs money to pay the rent, otherwise her family will be homeless.

 The only way for Rocco to get money from his trust fund is to fulfill the conditions set by his grandmother and that is to get married.
 That's when he meets Rocky who agrees to act as his pseudo wife in exchange for a “talent fee.”
 With Rocco's tempting offer and Rocky's need for money, the two seal the deal.
 However, Lala sees through their ruse but is sympathetic with Rocky, helping her deal with her grandson and officially hiring her to continue the fraud.
 After a series of slow starts, the "married" couple start an idea to jumpstart their finances by creating a film on relationships featuring married couples.

 Rocco develops genuine feelings for Rocky and proposes to her at a dinner with Lala and his father.
 But Rocky, who feels guilt at having to engage in the fraud, refuses, tells the whole truth and walks out.
 Lala later urges Rocco to reconcile with his father and seek out Rocky, seeing how they are in love with each other.
 The two eventually reconcile and marry for real, with both finally stable financially.